Pawel-La/Hitster/backend/README.md

 - `GET /api/playlist/` — returns the songs of the default Spotify playlist.
 - `GET /api/playlist/<playlist_id>/` — returns the songs of the given Spotify playlist.

+Songs are always returned in random order.

+### Query parameters

+- `count` — target number of songs.
+If the requested playlist has fewer than `count` songs, it is topped up with songs from a backup playlist to reach `count`; if it already has at least `count`, it is returned as-is.
+Example: `GET /api/playlist/?count=100`.

+### Fill-up behavior

+When a playlist is shorter than `count`, songs are bucketed by release-year period, and backup songs matching each period are added so the periods keep roughly the same proportions as the original playlist.

 ### Playlist response

 Each song fetched from Spotify is serialized as: